secure-require/secure-require/README.md

 Feel more confident running a bunch of untrusted dependencies as a part of your application or module by allowing said dependency to only use a subset of core APIs.
-This allows you to make sure that none of the sub-dependencies try anything unexpected, no matter which version you upgrade to.
+This allows you to make sure that none of the sub-dependencies try anything unexpected, or are able to alter the global objects of your own application code, no matter which version you upgrade to.

 ## Features

-1. Run each top-level dependency in a separate container.
+1. Full global isolation: Each top-level dependency is run in a separate container.
-2. Restrict each dependency to `require` only a subset of core modules.
+2. Safely restrict the `require` tree to only a subset of allowed modules, including restricting Node.js core access.
 3. Zero dependencies (duh).
 4. Uses the same stuff `require` uses behind-the-scenes, so performance dip should be next to none.
-5. Supports core, third party as well as local modules.
+5. Supports core, third party and local modules.

 ### Installation